-Information system hardware components are examined for security impacts to the information system before use
+O.HARDWARE_EXAM_BASIC Information system hardware components are examined for security impacts to the information system before use.
+In addition, the hardware review will validate that the chip sets and boards from the manufacturer are the ones that have been installed

+O.ID_DISABLE

-- O.ID_DISABLE User TOE access is disabled when the user leaves the sponsoring organization, Access Authorization is terminated, loses authorized access (for cause, changes in organization, etc), or upon TOE detection of attempts to bypass security. - O.ID_REMOVAL Prior to reuse of a user identifier, all previous access rights and privileges (including file accesses for that user identifier) are removed from the TOE
+User TOE access is disabled when the user leaves the sponsoring organization, Access Authorization is terminated, loses authorized access (for cause, changes in organization, etc), or upon TOE detection of attempts to bypass security.

+O.ID_REMOVAL

+Prior to reuse of a user identifier, all previous access rights and privileges (including file accesses for that user identifier) are removed from the TOE